 Cravings are a natural part of the recovery process and their resurgence shouldn’t bring terror.
 However, if you find that your cravings are too overwhelming to get through comfortably or you feel very close to using again despite your best efforts, don’t hesitate to contact your treatment program to ask for their recommendations.
 Connecting with ongoing continuing care resources is often a vital part of the recovery process, and can give you structured support as you travel the path of healing.
-If you do not feel these resources are enough or if your cravings have led you to relapse, it may be time to consider a new residential treatment program or an Intensive Outpatient Program that will help you identify the underlying causes of your addiction and remove the obstacles to recovery once and for all.
+If you do not feel these resources are enough or if your cravings have led you to relapse, it may be time to consider a new residential drug addiction treatment program or an Intensive Outpatient Program that will help you identify the underlying causes of your addiction and remove the obstacles to recovery once and for all.

 For all recovering addicts, it’s important to remember that recovery is a journey, not a destination.
 With the right supports at the right points in the journey, you can create lasting freedom from addiction and restore your sense of self-determination, purpose, and joy.